brightlightkim/vivint_website/README.md

-## vivint_Website
+### Vivint_Website
-Vivint Website Project for developing website using JavaScript and CSS.
+Vivint Website Project for developing a website using JavaScript and CSS.

 ## JavaScript Functions and Contents
 # Timer Content